Barometric Pressure in Rapid City, United States

 Get Alerts 🚨.
 Sign up to receive alerts when the barometric pressure changes significantly.

-The pressure in Rapid City, United States is predicted to drop over the next few hours, with an average pressure of 900.7 hPa today, which is lower than normal.
+The pressure in Rapid City, South Dakota, United States is predicted to rapidly rise over the next few hours, with an average pressure of 902.3 hPa today, which is lower than normal.

-The daily total fluctuation in pressure in Rapid City is 10.6 hPa, with a low of 896.2 hPa and a high of 906.8 hPa.
-The daily average here is lower than in most cities around the world.
+The daily total fluctuation in pressure in Rapid City is 9.9 hPa, with a low of 896.5 hPa and a high of 906.4 hPa.

 Forecast